chuckySF/Rent-A-Dog/README.md

 #### Week 2
 _finishing a usable build_
 * Design and built User Profile header
-* Add a table
+* Add a tableView of [Dog] to the bottom portion of the layout

 #### Week 3
-* Populate the database with user and dog profiles.s
+* Build add Dog screen and associate with User in realtime db

 #### Week 4
-* Create the UITableView of dogs nearby and allow user to request a dog walker.
+* Pull all dogs queried by distance

 #### Week 5
 _starting the polish_